research statement

-Even more fundamentally, I seek to understand emergence in general: how molecules assemble into living cells, how neural circuits give rise to thought, and how order arises spontaneously from local interactions.
-I pursue these questions through three interconnected research directions:
+My central interest is emergence — how molecules assemble into cells, how neural circuits give rise to thought, how order arises spontaneously from local interactions.

 Science of (Artificial) Intelligence